dhdaines/playa/README.md

-`page.layout`, which will flatten everything for you into a friendly dictionary representation (but it is a [`TypedDict`](https://typing.readthedocs.io/en/latest/spec/typeddict.html#typeddict)) which, um, looks a lot like what `pdfplumber` gives you, except in PDF device coordinate space, meaning `(0, 0)` is the bottom-left and not the top-left of the page:
+`page.layout`, which will flatten everything for you into a friendly dictionary representation (but it is a [`TypedDict`](https://typing.readthedocs.io/en/latest/spec/typeddict.html#typeddict)) which, um, looks a lot like what `pdfplumber` gives you, except in the coordinate space defined previously.

 ```python
 for dic in page.layout: